adiguilai/HF-VINS/README.md

 - [x] Visualisation of loop frame matching
 - [x] Initialise all singleton instances of models at boot time
 - [ ] Add the function to save and load pose graph

+**There was a problem.**

+Our loop detection uses NetVLAD, which is independent of the extraction of feature points and descriptors.
+This leads to the fact that the number of matching keypoints obtained by SuperGlue is not sufficient for relocation when NetVLAD think that was a loop.
+Therefore, it is important to set thresholds for loop detection, and it is even somewhat problematic to set different thresholds for different data sets.

+I have now set a threshold of 0.4 on the EuRoC dataset and it looks OK.

+Another idea is to increase the number of SuperPoints in the loop frames, but this may cause more time cost.